CsBigDataHub/working-with-vim/pages/terminal.md

 ## Terminal Built-in

-I'm neutral on the built-in terminal, it doesn't take much effort to `ctrl-z` to drop to shell and then `fg` in bash to return.

-`:terminal`
+You can run a terminal inside of Vim since Vim 8.1 and in Neovim.
+Use the `:terminal` command which will start a terminal session in a new buffer.

+I use this feature but normally only for quick one-off processes, like a build.
+If I'm going to do much more I'll drop to the shell using `ctrl-z` and return using `fg` in bash.

+## Script the Terminal

+What I really like about the built-in terminal is you can script it.
+This makes automating some tasks quite easy and useful.
+For example, writing this tutorial I run my [wpsync program](https://github.com/mkaz/wpsync) which copies the markdown files I am authoring in Vim, to my WordPress site that hosts.

+I'll run this within vim using: `:terminal wpsync`

+### Build Your Program

-However, the built-in terminal is useful for issuing key commands, for example I use the following to build a Go binary using the `,b` shortcut.
+You can create a config mapping to make it even easier.
+I map the following to build a Go binary using the `,b` shortcut.

 ```vim
 autocmd FileType go nmap <leader>b :terminal go build<CR>
 ```